Chapter 5

 Product 3D Modeling

 3D modeling is the backbone of every CGI workflow.
 It covers all types of product rendering, animation, configurators, AR, and VR.
 No matter how advanced the final result looks, everything starts with a clean, accurate, well-optimized 3D model.
-If the model is incorrect, even the most advanced lighting, materials, or animation will fail to look realistic.
+If the model is incorrect, even the most well-adjusted lighting, materials, or animation will fail to look realistic.

 A professional 3D model can be built from almost any input: photographs, CAD drawings, technical blueprints, video references, 360° walkarounds, or even 3D scans.
 What matters is translating these sources into geometry that meets the needs of rendering or real-time engines.